 Working with Providers

-Webscale uses external services, such as cloud providers, to provide functionality and implement features.
+Webscale uses external services, such as cloud providers and Docker registries, to provide functionality and implement features.
 To connect to an external service, you must create a provider.
 External services require authentication to access them.
 Each provider has a set of credentials to authenticate to the corresponding service.

-You can define the cloud service providers for your account through the Webscale Control Panel.
+You can define providers for your account through the Webscale Control Panel.
 After you create a provider, you can use them in blueprints for data planes and clusters.
 You can also use providers to implement features such as Webscale CDN.

 Webscale uses blueprints to connect to and define the Webscale usage of cloud providers.
 Applications that are associated with a data plane are connected to the providers for their data plane.
 As you create blueprints, the data planes, clusters, and applications connected with the provider will display in the providers list.

-Webscale supports the following cloud service providers: Amazon, Azure, Google and CloudSigma.
+Webscale supports the following public cloud service providers: Amazon, Azure, Google and CloudSigma.

 When you create a Webscale provider, enter a name and select a cloud service provider type.
 After you select a type, the Add Providers dialog box adds settings specific to it.
 For a provider with the Amazon EC2 type, you can enable Webscale CDN and CloudEDGE Workers.